My-dog-Bubbles/Query_Debugging/README.md

 The error occurred because there was a cartesian join.
 There is not join so it shows all the data at once.

 Question 8:
-The error occurred when the group function was used because a group by function is not allowed so you need a sub query.
-Using a group by function gives you an error because --
+The error occurred when you ran the average function because you have to do a subquey that selects just the average.

 Question 9:
-The error occurred because the order switch selected columns in sub query. -- why is this is and error
+The error occurred because the order switch selected columns in sub query.
+They will not check in the same order that the valuse were sub queried.

 Question 10:
+The error occurred when you tried to merge the boohbah table and the jojo_stand table using their ID.
+You cannot merge them because the ID's have no coralation.